River Thames: Name legacy

-Richard Coates suggests that while the river was as a whole called the Thames, part of it, where it was too wide to ford, was called *(p)lowonida.
+Richard Coates suggests that while the river as a whole was called the Thames, part of it, where it was too wide to ford, was called *(p)lowonida.
 This gave the name to a settlement on its banks, which became known as Londinium, from the Indo-European roots *pleu- "flow" and *-nedi "river" meaning something like the flowing river or the wide flowing unfordable river.

-The river gives its name to three informal areas: the Thames Valley, a region of England around the river between Oxford and West London; the Thames Gateway; and the greatly overlapping Thames Estuary around the tidal Thames to the east of London and including the waterway itself.
+The river gives its name to the Thames Valley, a region of England around the river between Oxford and West London; the Thames Gateway; and the overlapping Thames Estuary around the tidal Thames to the east of London and including the waterway itself.
 Thames Valley Police is a formal body that takes its name from the river, covering three counties.
 In non-administrative use, the river's name is used in those of Thames Valley University, Thames Water, Thames Television, publishing company Thames & Hudson, Thameslink (north–south rail service passing through central London) and South Thames College.
-An example of its use in the names of historic entities is the Thames Ironworks and Shipbuilding Company.
+An example of its use in the names of historical entities is the Thames Ironworks and Shipbuilding Company.